KMVarma/BitterSweetMusic/README.md

 In order to invoke the skill, the user should say "open BitterSweet Sounds"

 To specify the food that the user wants to match music to, they can use the following utterances:

-* ""
-* ""
-* ""
+"{food}"
+"{food}  please"
+"I am going to eat {food}"
+"I made {food}"
+"I cooked {food}"
+"I am eating {food}"
+"I ate {food}"
+"I cooked {food}"
+"I like {food}"

 In response to the above utterances, Alexa will list the ingredients in the food and ask the user to choose one to enhance the taste of.
 The user needs to respond with one of the ingredients and then the ingredient will be matched to a song that will start playing.
+If the food is itself an ingredient (e.g. chicken), then no ingredients will be listed after the user specifies the food and the song will play immediately.

 ### Sample Usage